captn-hook/brig-to-pt-redux/README.md

 #notes
+files need better naming for upload
+    create different folders besides /output

+first letter of images is getting clipped?

+upload .blend
+    make sure names are correct
+fix cameras
+    cameras have inverted y coord
-files need better naming for upload first letter of images is getting clipped upload .blend fix cameras put invis plane in brig for click image viewer single image gen
+put invis plane in brig for click
+    need a invisible plane at the lowest point of the model, allowing clicks to be registered outside of the model image viewer
+    show catalog of images for each site single image gen
+    read .blend or generate, and render that one camera drag dots
+    check if over a dot before panning camera fix linking
+    make reloads work